josdejong/jsoneditor/docs/api.md

 Set selection for a range of nodes, Only applicable for mode 'tree'.

 - If no parameters sent - the current selection will be removed, if exists.
-- For single node selecion send only the `startNode` parameter.
+- For single node selecion send only the `start` parameter.
 - If the nodes are not from the same level the first common parent will be selected

 *Parameters:*